-- Is there sufficient contact and co-operation among research groups nationally, in particular, how do they cooperate with colleagues in the contract research institutes? - Do the research groups have contracts and joint projects with external partners at a satisfactory level?

-- Do the research groups take part in interdisciplinary/multidisciplinary research activities at a satisfactory level? - Do they play a satisfactory role in creating and establishing new industrial activity? - What roles do Norwegian research groups play in international co-operation in individual subfields of Physics? - Is the international network satisfactory, e.g. in terms of contact with leading international research groups, number of guest researchers, and number of joint publications with foreign colleagues? - Do research groups take satisfactorily part in international programmes or use facilities abroad, or should utilisation be improved by introducing special measures? - Is their participation in international professional committees, peer review, work on standardization, and other professional activities satisfactory? - Are there any significant differences between Norwegian research in Physics and research carried out in other countries?
+- Is there sufficient contact and co-operation among research groups nationally, in particular, how is the co-operation between the academic departments and the contract research institutes? - Do the research groups have contracts and joint projects with external partners at a satisfactory level? - Do the research groups take part in interdisciplinary/multidisciplinary research activities at a satisfactory level? - Do they play a satisfactory role in creating and establishing new industrial activity?
+What roles do Norwegian research groups play in international co-operation in individual subfields of Earth Science? - Is the international network satisfactory, e.g. in terms of contact with leading international research groups, number of guest researchers, and number of joint publications with foreign colleagues? - Do research groups take satisfactorily part in international programmes? - Is their participation in international professional committees, peer review, work on standardization, and other professional activities satisfactory?

-4. Research infrastructure (RI), incl. scientific equipment
+4. Research infrastructure (RI)

-- How is the current situation and the future needs with regard to laboratories and access to modern RI? - Is there sufficient national and international co-operation related to the use of expensive equipment? - Is there sufficient awareness of new RI opportunities in Europe and globally, and are there plans for active participation in such RI projects?
+- How is the current situation and the future needs with regard to modern RI? - Is there sufficient national co-operation related to the use of expensive equipment? - Is the use of facilities abroad satisfactory, or should utilisation be improved by introducing special measures? - Is there sufficient awareness of new RI opportunities in Europe and globally, and are there plans for active participation in such RI projects?

-5. Training and mobility
+5. Training

-- Does the scientific staff play an active role in stimulating the interest for their field of research among young people? - Is recruitment to doctoral training programmes satisfactory, or should greater emphasis be put on recruitment in the future, including strategies aimed at improving the gender balance? - Are there sufficient educational and training opportunities for PhD students? - Is there an adequate degree of national and international mobility?
+- Does the scientific staff play an active role in stimulating the interest for their field of research among young people? - Is recruitment to doctoral training programmes satisfactory, or should greater emphasis be put on recruitment in the future, including strategies aimed at improving the gender balance? - Are there sufficient educational and training opportunities for Ph.D. students?

-The Committee's written report is expected to be based on the elements and questions above.
-The assessments and recommendations should be at research group, departmental, institutional and national level.
+The Committee's written report is expected to be based on the questions above.
+The assessments and recommendations should be at research group, departmental, institutional (universities only) and national level.

-Please feel free to address any other aspects of Norwegian research in Physics you mean deserve attention and consideration.
+Please feel free to address any other aspects of Norwegian research in Earth Sciences that you mean deserve consideration.